esteinig/brick/README.md

 At the moment, the most convenient way to get started is by using our web application ([https://brick.ink](https://brick.ink)).

-In the current iteration of the web application, note that:
+In the current iteration of the web application there are some restrictions in place until we upgrade to a larger server:

 * File uploads and session data in the web application are automatically deleted seven days after creation
+* File upload size is restricted to 20MB per file and a session has a maximum size of 200MB

+Don't hesitate to come back to the session!
+While a session has not expired, you can:

-* You can navigate away at any time and come back to the session page (unique identifier)
+* Navigate away at any time and come back to the session using the session URL
-* You can share your (editable) session with colleagues using the session page URL
+* Share your (editable) session with colleagues using the session URL
-* Download your session data from the application to persist your visualization data
+* Download the session data (`.json`) to persist your visualization.

-Please note there is currently no guarantee for backwards compatability until major version release.
+However, please note there is currently no guarantee for backwards compatability of downloaded session data until major version release.

 ## Local application (easy)